For striking U.S. refinery workers, Shell shows a new face

 "Shell has been a responsible lead company in years past.
 We have been able to have rational, reasonable negotiations with them," Gerard told Reuters on Monday.

-A Shell official declined to comment on the details of the labour negotiations.
+A Shell official declined to comment on the details of the labor negotiations.
 Before it suspended talks, Shell had made five offers that were all rejected by the union.

 Late on Monday, Shell said it had resumed contact with the union "in hopes of coming to a mutually satisfactory contract agreement."
 The USW said on Tuesday that no meetings have been scheduled for new contract negotiations.